lbroglio/ComS327Game/README.md

 This will produce the poke327 executable file which can be run with ./poke327

 ### Controls
-You can control the game with the standard Rogueliek controls or the Numpad The controls map as:
+You can control the game with the standard Roguelike controls or the Numpad The controls map as:
     7 or y - Move diagnolly to the upper left space
     8 or k - Move up one space